The site

 The educational programme will be complemented by guided tours and excursions through the region in order to contextualise the cave churches within the natural and cultural heritage of the Great Prespa Lake.

-The project will take place from August, 29th, till September, 10th, 2022, and is jointly organised by European Heritage Volunteers with the GFA Consulting Group Albania, and various institutions from Albania.
+The training course was jointly organised by European Heritage Volunteers with the GFA Consulting Group Albania, and various institutions from Albania.